-Rosalind Nashashibi, the 2020 National Gallery Artist in Residence, responds to the passion and emotional drama of the National Gallery’s 17th-century Spanish paintings.
+Rosalind Nashashibi, the 2020 National Gallery Artist in Residence, responded to the passion and emotional drama of the National Gallery’s 17th-century Spanish paintings.

-Since the start of her year-long residency, Nashashibi has had the opportunity to work in the National Gallery’s on-site artist’s studio, benefitting from the close proximity to the Gallery’s collection.
+From the start of her year-long residency, Nashashibi had the opportunity to work in the National Gallery’s on-site artist’s studio, benefitting from the close proximity to the Gallery’s collection.

-‘An Overflow of Passion and Sentiment’ presents Nashashibi’s paintings alongside works of art by Diego Velázquez, Jusepe de Ribera and Francisco de Zurbarán.
+‘An Overflow of Passion and Sentiment’ presented Nashashibi’s paintings alongside works of art by Diego Velázquez, Jusepe de Ribera and Francisco de Zurbarán.

-Nashashibi is interested in how the 17th-century paintings by these artists use figures and motifs to communicate their stories.
-Selecting elements from these historic works, alongside other sources including film, literature, art history and her own life story, the artist explores how motifs take on new meanings when placed in different contexts.
+Nashashibi's interest lay in how the 17th-century paintings by these artists use figures and motifs to communicate their stories.
+Selecting elements from these historic works, alongside other sources including film, literature, art history and her own life story, the artist explored how motifs take on new meanings when placed in different contexts.